Sätze im Deutschen – Struktur, Erklärungen und Beispiele

 So, how was your day so far?
 Quite good, you say?
 Well, there is an easy way to change that.
 Maybe you will say that you are a strong person, emotionally stable.
 But believe me, at the end of this article, you will understand me.
-You will look back on this text and there will be tears and a smile on your face.
+You will look back at this text and there will be some tears, but also a smile on your face.
 Exactly, a smile.
 Because you have done it.

 So, let’s name the monster.
 This article will be about German sentences.
 Of course, there are rules about word order, but, you know, there are also some exceptions.
 Well, many exceptions to be honest.

-Nevertheless, you will to master this beautiful language is stronger than this.
-And hopefully I can help you to understand the basic of German sentences in this article.
-So, to make it somehow easier, I will structure this article into four chapters, which in a whole, will give a complete idea of German Sentences.
+Nevertheless, your will to master this beautiful language is stronger than this.
+And hopefully I can help you to understand the basics of German sentences in this article.
+So, to make it somewhat easier, I will structure this article into four chapters, which in a whole, will give a complete idea of German sentences.

 Conjuctions which Influence Word Order